Ikomia-hub/infer_donut/README.md

 algo.set_parameters({
     "model_name":"naver-clova-ix/donut-base-finetuned-docvqa",
-    "prompt":"What is the type of the document", "cuda":"True"
+    "prompt":"What is  date of the document",
+    "cuda":"True"
 })